jerdog/talk-devrel-like-coffee/PITCHME.md

 @quote[To give real service you must add something which cannot be bought or measured with money, and that is sincerity and integrity.](Douglas Adams)

 Note:
 Douglas Adams said it best...
 See, that’s DevRel to a “T” in my opinion.
 You have a product you are “evangelising”, and it requires that you actively listen, ask questions, build relationships with those developers using the product.
 It’s not always about pizza and beer (doesn’t hurt either), but it is about being intentional — it’s about being real.
 Developers can see through the marketing and sales bulls&*$ which so often is sent their way, and are willing to listen and try your product if/when they trust you.
 And that trust doesn’t happen immediately.
+In order to build that trust, your coffee shop (DevRel program) needs to be aligned in how you present and build relationships around your cup of coffee (product).
+And that’s where this “DevRel is like coffee” metaphor gets more interesting.

 ---?image=assets/images/coffee-equipment.jpg&size=auto